Reckitt: Corporate governance

 As of 2020, Reckitt's directors were: Christopher Sinclair (chairman), Laxman Narasimhan (CEO), Jeff Carr (CFO), Andrew Bonfield, Nicandro Durante, Mary Harris, Dr. Mehmood Khan, Dr. Pamela Kirby, Sara Mathew, Elane Stock, and Warren Tucker.
 As of 2020, members of the executive committee were: Laxman Narasimhan (CEO), Rupert Bondy (General Counsel), Jeff Carr (CFO), Kris Licht, Aditya Sehgal, Ranjay Radhakrishnan, and Harold van den Broek.

 From the company's creation in 1999 until he retired in 2011, Bart Becht was CEO.
 The Guardian called him "one of the most successful businessmen of his generation".
 Under him, the company focused on its core brands, and on improving efficiency in the supply chain.
 It also increased its marketing budget.
 BusinessWeek noted that "40% of Reckitt's $10.5 billion in 2007 revenues came from products launched within the previous three years".
 Becht was Britain's highest-paid businessman, taking home more than £90 million in 2009.
 In April 2011, he announced that he would step down in September of that year, to be replaced by Rakesh Kapoor, who had been with the company since 1987.
 Reckitt Benckiser shares fell by 6.6% on the news.

-Corporate public relations

-The company supports Save the Children.
-Reckitt has also implemented an environmental initiative called Carbon 20.
-The initiative, which was announced in November 2007, aimed to cut the total carbon footprint of its products—from creation to disposal by 20% by 2020.
-As part of the initiative the company has reduced by 70% the amount of plastic in the packaging of its Vanish cleaner.